adxgun/website/content/posts/a_create_docker_auth.md

 draft: false
 ---

-Creating Docker Registry Token Authentication Server with Go

 Recently, I was working on a project that uses a private docker registry to store docker images produced by users.
-The access to these images needs to be controlled so that user foo MUST not be able to access(pull/push) images that belongs to user bar .
+The access to these images needs to be controlled so that user `foo` MUST not be able to access(pull/push) images that belongs to user `bar` .
 Also, a user should be able to authenticate with the private docker registry from their local or remote development machine with the famous docker login command, additionally users should be able to perform basic docker operations — docker push, pull etc with proper authentication and authorization.
 This is similar to Google cloud’s grc.io container registry.

 ## The Problem

 You can easily get up and running with the [registry docker image,](https://hub.docker.com/_/registry) by running the command below, you’ll have a docker registry running on your machine:

-docker run -d -p 5000:5000 --restart always --name registry registry:2
+`docker run -d -p 5000:5000 --restart always --name registry registry:2`

 Boom! docker registry is up and running on localhost:5000 .
 But this is limited because of the following reasons